umarhassan-mitodl/1.731-fall-2006/content/pages/tools.md

 There are many useful GAMS resources available to you both on-line and as hard copy.
 The following links summarize GAMS documentation to get you started.

-- [GAMS support](http://www.gams.com/): This is the official GAMS Web site.
+- {{% resource_link "ee481e62-2344-4c21-a417-61d5fbb7c06a" "GAMS support" %}}: This is the official GAMS Web site.
 It provides downloadable documentation, technical information, and a number of useful links.
-Of particular interest is the [sample problem](http://www.gams.com/docs/example.htm).
-You can also download .pdf versions of a detailed users manual ([PDF - 3.1MB](https://www.gams.com/latest/docs/UG_MAIN.html)) and a tutorial ([PDF](http://pdf.usaid.gov/pdf_docs/Pnacj887.pdf)).
-For more extensive documentation see the [list](http://www.gams.com/docs/document.htm) provided in the GAMS Web site.
+Of particular interest is the {{% resource_link "596e33ee-0ab6-43e1-9be2-9bf605ca23eb" "sample problem" %}}.
+You can also download .pdf versions of a detailed users manual ({{% resource_link "020b0dc4-a65a-42e2-ae1c-35a35b946d1d" "PDF - 3.1MB" %}}) and a tutorial ({{% resource_link "817b08e3-5ab0-4bc8-b4b1-af47666732b4" "PDF" %}}).
+For more extensive documentation see the {{% resource_link "aab3f3f3-3358-4671-92a9-2f41556a8729" "list" %}} provided in the GAMS Web site.
 - Obtaining a free demonstration version of GAMS for your PC:

-You can obtain a free demonstration (downsized) version of GAMS from the [GAMS download site](http://www.gams.com/download/).
+You can obtain a free demonstration (downsized) version of GAMS from the {{% resource_link "ec29a927-f81c-43ed-81fa-c7be1a64ce0b" "GAMS download site" %}}.
 If you go to this site you will be asked to fill out a brief form.
 After submitting this form you will be sent login information and a password that will enable you to download the demo version.
 Links to installation notes are provided on the GAMS download site.
-Additional information about GAMS as well as on-line documentation can be found on the [GAMS home page](http://www.gams.com/) or through the GAMS support line support@gams.com.
+Additional information about GAMS as well as on-line documentation can be found on the {{% resource_link "ee481e62-2344-4c21-a417-61d5fbb7c06a" "GAMS home page" %}} or through the GAMS support line support@gams.com.

 ## MATLAB® Help